16BitS3G4l/JServe/README.md

 # JServe <img src="https://i.ibb.co/3RKzGsw/Adobe-Stock-389747989.jpg" height="55" />

-An HTTP 1.1 Web Server built with Java.
+A Java framework for building web applications (using a built-in HTTP 1.1 compliant server).

 ## Goals
 The goals are as stated: